 Criteria JORC Code Explanation Commentary Location of data points Accuracy and quality of surveys used to locate drill holes (collar and downhole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Collar surveys have been performed using handheld GPS with accuracy to ~10m.
 Once all drilling is complete a licensed surveyor will be used with DGPS to re-survey the hole collars to acceptable accuracy.
 All drill-holes have been checked spatially in 3D and all obvious errors addressed.
 The grid system used for all data types, was in a UTM projection, Zone 21 Southern Hemisphere and datum South American 1969.
 No local grids are used.
 Topographic control in the area is basic.
 The topographic surface was sourced from digital satellite imagery (Aster).
 Further surveying work is planned prior to future resource estimation work.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 The drilling carried out is on a variable grid, depending on the targeting stage of the drilling.
-Grid spacing varies from 25m x 25m to approximate 50m x 50m grid, both horizontally and vertically (in the plane of the mineralised structure, which is sub-vertical).
-Sample spacing is considered sufficient for possible future resource estimation. <input type="checkbox"/> no compositing has been applied Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. <input type="checkbox"/> Mineralised structures were targeted and planned to be intersected so that minimal sample bias would occur.
+Grid spacing varies from 25m x 25m to approximately 50m x 50m grid, both horizontally and vertically (in the plane of the mineralised structure, which is steeply dipping to sub-vertical, depending on the prospect).
+Sample spacing is considered sufficient for future resource estimation at Dona Maria and Querosene.
+No sampling compositing has been applied Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
+Mineralised structures were targeted and planned to be intersected so that minimal sample bias would occur.
 All structures were planned to be intersected as perpendicular as possible and to pass through the entire structure.
-Mineralised structures had relatively sharp contacts and all material was sampled together i.e. the structure and the hangingwall / footwall.
+Mineralised structures had relatively sharp contacts and samples respected these boundaries as far as practical.
 Where ever possible all drill holes were oriented to intersect the intended structure perpendicular to the strike and approximately 40 degrees to the dip of the mineralised zone.
 The mineralised structures are visible from within the artisanal miners' workings which allowed drill holes to be oriented to minimise introducing a sample bias.
-None of the reported significant intersections are a result of intentional sample bias. <input type="checkbox"/>
+None of the reported significant intersections are a result of intentional sample bias.